Jovan42/Consensus/apps/consensus-web/docs/COMPONENT-NOTIFICATION-HANDLERS.md

 This system allows each component to register its own handlers for specific notification types, providing better separation of concerns and reducing duplicate requests.

+> **📋 For a complete reference of all notification types and their UI refresh behavior, see [NOTIFICATION-SYSTEM-REFERENCE.md](../../../docs/NOTIFICATION-SYSTEM-REFERENCE.md)**

 ## How It Works

 1. **Event Emission**: The notification context receives socket events and emits them to the notification event manager